iodigital-com/io-technology/data/blog/why-you-should-be-using-new-css-features-today/why-you-should-be-using-new-css-features-today-part-2.md

 Because of [interop 2022/2023](https://web.dev/interop-2022/) browsers are working together to make our life easier.
 They have a list of new CSS features they want to release by the end of the year.
 Although some browsers favor one over the other.
 Safari for instance is very far ahead when it comes to the CSS color module level 5, while Firefox is implementing subgrid and Chrome is a step ahead on new pseudo selectors and scroll timelines.

-When using new CSS features, it’s all about knowing which browser you want to support, especially, which versions.
+When using new CSS features, it’s all about knowing which browsers you want to support, especially, which versions.
 For the sake of this article (and the world), I won’t be mentioning Internet Explorer as this ended its lifecycle on June 15, 2022.

 As Safari is now considered an evergreen browser as well (with auto-updates).
 We will consider most fallbacks based on (close-to) latest releases of browsers.